 A home reversion plan is a type of equity-release scheme that lets you sell all or part of your home in return for cash in retirement.
 You can then stay living there until you pass away or go into care.

-In short, you sell all or part of your property at less than its market value in return for a tax-free lump sum, a regular income, or both, but stay in your home as a tenant, paying no rent.
+With a home reversion plan, you sell all or part of your property at less than its market value in return for a tax-free lump sum, a regular income, or both, but stay in your home as a tenant, paying no rent.

 How does it work?